 Following a car accident, an insurance adjuster investigates the crash and the damage to the vehicle to make a determination regarding reimbursement.

-The insurance company will determine that the vehicle is a total loss under the following circumstances:
+The insurance company will determine that the event qualifies as a total loss accident under the following circumstances:

 - If the vehicle cannot be safely repaired